Skip to Content

 7. If program participants become ill, they will have the opportunity to return home (after consulting with their parents or guardians and the program operator).

-8. If a program participant, guest, or student who is not employed by Texas State is injured while on-campus, a designated individual from the camp, lab, or program must complete an EHSRM Incident Report.
+8. If a program participant, guest, or student who is not employed by Texas State is injured while on-campus, a designated individual from the camp, lab, or program must complete an EHSREM Incident Report.

 10. PROCEDURES FOR CAMP REPORTS AND RETENTION OF RECORDS